-15. People who do not wish to be financially assessed
+14. People who do not wish to be financially assessed.

 People who do not wish to declare their financial details can opt not to be financially assessed.
 However, they will be required to pay the full charges for their care, with the exception of any free personal care element.
-In many circumstances people will be better off going through a financial assessment so it is our policy to advise them to do so.
+In many circumstances people will be better off completing a financial assessment so it is our policy to advise them to do so.

-16. Changes in circumstances
+15. Changes in circumstances

-If there are changes in an individual's circumstances that may affect the current financial assessment, increases or reductions in income or expenditure e.g. award of Attendance Allowance, Disability Allowance, Personal Independence Payment, Employment Support Allowance, Pension Credit or Income Support, it is essential to notify the Financial Assessment Team (phone 01620 827 901 or email awfinancialassess@eastlothian.gov.uk) and request a reassessment.
+If there are changes in an individual's circumstances that may affect the current financial assessment, increases or reductions in income or expenditure e.g., award of Attendance Allowance, Disability Allowance, Personal Independence Payment, Employment Support Allowance, Pension Credit or Income Support, it is essential to notify the Financial Assessment Team (phone 01620 827 901 or email awfinancialassess@eastlothian.gov.uk and request a reassessment.
 Failure to do this may result in an individual being liable to pay a backdated charge.

-17. Written notification of charges
+16. Written notification of charges

-- 17.1.
-People who use our services will be given information about charges at the time of their assessment and a Financial Assessment Form will be completed where required. - 17.2.
+- 16.1.
+People who use our services will be given information about charges at the time of their assessment and a Financial Assessment Form will be completed where required. - 16.2.
 The person and their financial representative, will be advised of their assessed charge in writing.
-People will also be notified in writing of where they can access advice and advocacy around charges. - 17.3.
+People will also be notified in writing of where they can access advice and advocacy around charges. - 16.3.
 Contributions will be payable from the date the person first receives support.
 If the financial assessment is completed after this date, contributions will be backdated to the date the person first received support.
 Contributions will be reviewed in August each year.
+One months notice will be given if the charge is increased.

-18. Hardship, concerns or questions about financial assessments or charges
+17. Hardship, concerns or questions about financial assessments or charges

-If you have concerns about how your charges have been assessed or if paying them may cause you hardship you should first contact the Financial Assessment Team (phone 01620 827 901 or email awfinancialassess@eastlothian.gov.uk), who will provide you with a detailed written explanation of the basis of the calculation, ensure that all relevant disregards and allowances have been applied and check the accuracy of the financial assessment.
+If you have concerns about how your charges have been assessed or if paying them may cause you hardship you should first contact the Financial Assessment Team (phone 01620 827 901 or email awfinancialassess@eastlothian.gov.uk, who will provide you with a detailed written explanation of the basis of the calculation, ensure that all relevant disregards and allowances have been applied and check the accuracy of the financial assessment.
 Also, independent advocacy and support is available.